hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/advertisement/facebook/promoter.md

 ### Potential Errors and Improvements:

 - **Error Handling:** While error logging is present, more specific error handling for file reading, JSON parsing, and Facebook API interactions could enhance robustness.
 - **Rate Limiting:** The random delay is a basic approach to rate limiting.
-A more sophisticated approach using a queue or a delay strategy based on server responses would be more efficient and prevent getting banned.
+A more sophisticated approach using a queue or a delay Startegy based on server responses would be more efficient and prevent getting banned.
 - **Logging:** More informative logging, especially for errors, could be implemented (e.g., the specific cause of a failure).
 - **Data validation:**  Add validation checks for data types and the existence of required files/data to prevent unexpected behavior.
 - **Code readability:** The code can be improved by using more descriptive variable names and consolidating logic to avoid redundancy.